-Refer to: 'Swimming in a Swimming Pool' in National Guidance www.oeapng.info
+Refer to: 'Swimming in a Swimming Pool' in National Guidance www.oeapng.info Hotel (and other) swimming pools

 The Group Leader should check the lifeguarding position in advance.

 If lifeguarding arrangements are not provided at the pool then the Group Leader will bear the full responsibility for ensuring swimming safety, and approval to lead the activity will be required via EVOLVE.